-- 1. Independent refers to the Board's determination of whether a director is "independent" under the categorical standards adopted by the Board as described under the heading "Director Independence" in Schedule 1 to this Information Circular. - 2.
-The ten (10) meetings held by the Board of Directors in fiscal 2018 included meetings which were outside their regular meeting schedule.
-At each such meeting the Board met in camera without members of management being present. - 3.
-"Shares" refers to the number of Shares, as applicable, that are beneficially owned, directly or indirectly, or over which control or direction is exercised, by the director nominee as of the date of this Information Circular (April 2, 2019).
+1. Independent refers to the Board's determination of whether a director is "independent" under the categorical standards adopted by the Board as described under the heading "Director Independence" in Schedule 1 to this Information Circular.

+2. The eleven (11) meetings held by the Board of Directors in fiscal 2019 included meetings which were outside their regular meeting schedule.
+At each such meeting the Board met in camera without members of management being present.

+3. "Shares" refers to the number of Shares, as applicable, that are beneficially owned, directly or indirectly, or over which control or direction is exercised, by the director nominee as of the date of this Information Circular (March 20, 2020).
 The information as to the number of securities beneficially held by each nominee is based upon information furnished to us by the nominees and public filings for each director.
-For Mr. Lee, 22,368 of these Common Shares are held through Facet Resources Ltd., an investment corporation controlled by Mr. Lee, for Mr. Bertram, 19,000 are held through his spouse and a family trust and for Mr. King 1,420 are held by his spouse and children. - 4.
-The value of the Shares and unvested RSUs in the tables above is determined using the closing share price of the Shares on the TSX on April 2, 2019, which was \$21.00. - 5.
-"RSUs" refers to the number of Restricted Share Units held by the nominee under the RSU Plan as of the date of this Information Circular. - 6.
-None of the directors, other than Stephen King, held any unexercised options under Alaris' Option Plan.
-Options held by Mr. King are more particularly described in the Executive Compensation tables beginning on page 40 of this Information Circular. - 7.
-The Transaction Committee was formed in May 2018 and the Compensation and Governance Committee was split into two separate committees in May 2018 as well; prior thereto the two committees were a joint committee, which held one meeting in 2018 prior to the split.
-In May 2018 Ms. Ritchie and Mr. Patterson were appointed to the Governance Committee and Mr. Ripley and Mr. Lee were appointed to the Compensation Committee.
-The Chairman of the Board (Mr. Lee) sits on the Governance and Transaction Committees ex officio. - 8.
-Mr. Ripley was appointed to the Board on May 8, 2018 therefore had less meetings than other Directors.
-Mr. Ripley has not yet been granted RSUs.
+For Mr. Bertram, 19,000 are held through his spouse and a family trust and for Mr. King 1,420 are held by his spouse and children.

+4. The value of the Shares and unvested RSUs in the tables above is determined using the closing share price of the Shares on the TSX on March 20, 2020, which was \$7.47.

+5. "RSUs" refers to the number of Restricted Share Units held by the nominee under the RSU Plan as of the date of this Information Circular.

+6. None of the directors, other than Stephen King, held any unexercised Options under Alaris' Option Plan.
+Options held by Mr. King are more particularly described in the Executive Compensation tables beginning on page 40 of this Information Circular.

+7. Mr. Grosskopf was appointed as a director of the Corporation on August 12, 2019.
+Since his date of appointment, there were three (3) Board meetings.